juice-shop/pwning-juice-shop/appendix/solutions.md

 > Leet (or "1337"), also known as eleet or leetspeak, is a system of
 > modified spellings and verbiage used primarily on the Internet for
 > many phonetic languages.
 It uses some alphabetic characters to replace
-> others in ways that play on the similarity of their glyphs via
+> others in ways thdev
+at play on the similarity of their glyphs via
 > reflection or other resemblance.
 Additionally, it modifies certain
 > words based on a system of suffixes and alternative meanings.
 >